AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Asset-Type.md

 - Deleting a metadata value on the asset type removes the metadata value on the default shape of referenced asset​s.
 - Deleting the type reference on the asset type deletes the measurements on the default shape of referenced assets​.
 - Renaming a metadata value on the asset type renames the metadata value on the default shape of referenced assets​.
-- Renaming the stream reference name on the asset type on default shape of referenced assets<!-- Is this sentence complete? -->
+- Renaming the stream reference name on the asset type will rename the stream reference on default shape of referenced assets.

 ### Request